Morgan Fox

 Biography

-Morgan Fox was a Ph.D. student at UC Berkeley working in Lee Bernstein's Nuclear Data Group at LBNL.
-He was a member of the Isotope Program experimental sub-team within the group and his work focused on proton-induced reactions on arsenic as well as charged-particle modeling.
+Morgan Fox was a Ph.D. student at UC Berkeley working in Lee Bernstein's Nuclear Data Program at LBNL.
+He was a member of the Isotope Program experimental sub-team within the program and his work focused on proton-induced reactions on arsenic as well as charged-particle modeling.
 The basis of the arsenic investigation stems from a need to better quantify nuclear data for Se-72 and Ge-68 production, which are relevant isotopes for PET imaging in oncological situations.
 Morgan's work was part of a "Tri-lab" collaboration between three US national lab sites: LBNL, LANL, and BNL.
 He has used the Tri-lab effort to additionally spur interest in and contribute to the optimization of pre-equilibrium calculations for high-energy charged-particle nuclear reaction modeling.

 After graduating from UC Berkeley, Morgan joined Terrestrial Energy in Oakville, Ontario, Canada, working as a Physics Scientist for Research & Development.